kikossik/kikossik.github.io/_portfolio/p1-ny-mih.md

 Key Goals and Project Description
 ---
-This project focuses on analyzing housing affordability in New York City using detailed datasets on renter incomes, rental prices, and zoning policies.
-The goal is to evaluate how well current metrics, such as Area Median Income (AMI) affordability, reflect the real affordability challenges faced by renters in different community districts.
-By computing and comparing affordability metrics, we aim to identify discrepancies, understand spatial affordability patterns, and provide insights into the effectiveness of existing housing policies, including Mandatory Inclusionary Housing (MIH) programs.
+This project analyzes housing affordability in NYC using data on renter incomes, rental prices, and zoning policies.
+It evaluates how well AMI-based metrics reflect renters' challenges and compares metrics to identify discrepancies, spatial patterns, and the effectiveness of policies like MIH.

 Brief Preliminaries to The Problem
 ---